-When looking for a job be cautious of frauds.
+When looking for a job be cautious of fraud.
 Many agencies and recruiters take advantage of the problematic job situation for foreigners and provide very tempting job offers, which eventually turn out to be false.
 Do not pay money for any services, as this is always a sure sign of fraud!

 Temporary jobs “on black” will never qualify you for a work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you may be subject to imprisonment and/or be hit with hefty fines or even banned from the country.

-Run Brazil job search using the most powerful job search engine on the Internet!
+Run Brazil job search using the most powerful job-search engine on the Internet!

-To run Brazil job search, simply type keywords into the o que/what box describing the kind of job you want, and enter a city, a province or postal code in the onde/where box.
+To run a Brazil job search, simply type keywords into the o que/what box describing the kind of job you want, and enter a city, a province or postal code in the onde/where box.
 Then click the Procurar/Find button or hit the Enter key on your keyboard.